timmandz/timmandz.github.io/index.md

 ## Abstract

 The stock market has huge potential for experimenting with deep learning.
 If one is able to accurately predict future stock prices, a lot of money can be made.
-In this project we use compare different model architectures and their ability to forecast the stock market in the hopes of finding out which model architectures are the best.
+In this project we compare different model architectures and their ability to forecast the stock market in the hopes of finding out which model architectures are the best.

 ## Problem Statement